"""This module implements BQSKit Runtime's Worker."""

 self._try_step_next_ready_task()

-def _handle_comms(self) -> None:
+def recv_incoming(self) -> None:

-"""Handle all incoming and outgoing messages."""
+"""Continuously receive all incoming messages."""

 msg, payload = self._conn.recv()